Vizzuality/devismos/_docs/backenders/strategy-2021/roles/quality.md

 Delivering high-quality work is a trademark of Vizzuality.
-Ensuring clients and users are happy using the products we build is something we need to pay attention in everything we do daily.
-By delivering high-quality work, on time and efficiently, we keep clients happy and we can be proud of the work we do.
+Ensuring clients and users are happy using the products we build is something we need to pay attention to in everything we do daily.
+By delivering high-quality work, on time and efficiently, we keep clients happy, and we can be proud of the work we do.

-This role is the point of contact between the Backend and on-going Quality initiatives at Vizzuality.
+This role is the point of contact between the Backend and ongoing Quality initiatives at Vizzuality.

 **Current responsible**: Henrique Pacheco and Alex Larrañaga

 ## Responsibilities

-- External point of contact and team representative for on-going Quality initiatives at Vizzuality:
+- External point of contact and team representative for ongoing Quality initiatives at Vizzuality:
     - Attend the monthly Quality initiative meetings.
     - Share a summary and relevant details of these meetings with the BE FA.